 Alternatively, the patron may pay the tip to the owner.
-In circumstances where the patron pays the tip to the owner it is important to determine what role the owner is playing, that is, whether the tip has been received by or accrued to the owner for his own benefit (or potentially for his own benefit) or, alternatively, whether the owner is purely acting as a conduit between the patron and the recipient of the tip.
+It is important to determine what role the owner is playing when receiving a tip from a patron, that is, whether the tip has been received by or accrued to the owner for the owner's own benefit (or potentially for the owner's own benefit) or, alternatively, whether the owner is purely acting as a conduit between the patron and the recipient of the tip.
 In the role of a conduit, the owner is merely a channel which the patron is using, sometimes unknowingly, to transmit the tip to the recipient.
 The owner could either immediately distribute the tip to the employee in the form of cash, or the owner could distribute the tip later in, for example, cash or by depositing the amount into the recipient's bank account.

 The facts and circumstances of each situation must be considered in determining the role the owner is playing.
-A unique feature to tips is that, although the patron's intentions are not disregarded, it is critically important to look at the arrangement regarding tips.
-The reason for this is because the arrangement will determine who is beneficially entitled to the tips and therefore whether the owner is acting as a conduit or as a receiver in his own right.
-For example, a patron may assume that his tip is being paid to the recipient, however, the recipient and the owner may have agreed that the owner will be entitled to all tips earned and that the employee will receive a higher hourly wage rate in view of this arrangement.
+A unique feature to tips is that, although the patron's intentions are not disregarded, it is critically important to look at the arrangement for tips.
+The reason for this is because the arrangement will determine who is beneficially entitled to the tips and therefore whether the owner is acting as a conduit or as a receiver in his or her own right.
+For example, a patron may assume that the tip is being paid to the recipient, however, the recipient and the owner may have agreed that the owner will be entitled to all tips earned and that the employee will receive a higher hourly wage rate in view of this arrangement.